|The road leading down to the church and loch.|

 |Clunie church, from the loch side|

 A walk round Loch Clunie to the church and Castle Hill.
 It's a strange place, full of history.
 When I first visited about twenty years ago I was chiefly interested in bird and wildlife watching, but I was also immediately aware of an odd atmosphere and I started doing some research.
-The site used to be managed by Historic Scotland.
-There was a sign stating this on the stile which led from the car park to the path to the loch, but it's long gone, and so is the stile, and I now have no idea who owns it or manages it.
+At that time there was a sign on a stile leading from the car park to the loch stating that the site was managed by Historic Scotland, but it's long gone, and so is the stile, and I now have no idea who owns it or manages it.

 There's an overgrown path which leads down from the car park by the church to an odd wooded area with the remains of what seems to be a folly and hints of other man-made constructions.
 I believe it was once a formal garden related to the castle/hunting lodge.
 A few years ago there was a thriving colony of red squirrels.
 I used to sit quietly under the beeches and watch them.
-One time I saw a squirrel sitting in the bole of a holly tree, apparently sharpening its teeth on a piece of bone.
+Once I saw a squirrel sitting in the bole of a holly tree, apparently sharpening its teeth on a piece of bone.
 One of these occasions where you wish you had brought your camera.
-However, like the swallows, the squirrels seem to have vanished.
-I've often seen roe deer there too, and buzzards which nest in the trees.
+However, like the swallows in the mausoleum, the squirrels seem to have vanished.
+I've often seen roe and fallow deer there too, and buzzards nest in the trees.
 And there are usually mallards in a pretty inlet of water.

-I wonder if the squirrels have been scared off by some of the rowdier elements who light fires in the trees and dump bags of rubbish in the water.
+I wonder if the squirrels have been scared off by some of the rowdier elements, campers who light fires in the trees and dump bags of rubbish in the water.

 It's also worth wandering round the loch side to the remains of an old boathouse.
-The island (which is actually a crannog) with its amazing ruined castle can only be reached by boat.
+The island (which is actually a crannog) with its amazing ruined castle (or tower house) can only be reached by boat.
 There are no boats on the loch now that I know of, except those brought by fishermen.
-Sadly the castle, which was the former home of a medieval bishop of Dunkeld, burnt down in fairly recent years, and only a shell remains.
-Apparently there was a chapel on the island at one time, St Catherine's, and human bones were found there, so I presume there was also an old graveyard.
+Sadly the castle, which was the former home of a medieval (pre-Reformation) bishop of Dunkeld, burnt down in fairly recent years, and only a shell remains.
+Apparently there was a chapel on the island at one time, St Catherine's, and human bones were found there, so I presume there is also an old graveyard.
+James Crichton, 16th century polymath and the inspiration for J.M.
+Barrie's 1902 play the Admirable Crichton spent his childhood there.

 |Castle Hill - site of Kenneth MacAlpine's hunting lodge, and a castle used by Edward 1st|